Sabal-77/ci-matrix-auditor/README.md

 # ci-matrix-auditor

-A local simulation tool for auditing and understanding the CI matrix design for gprMax before writing a single GitHub Actions workflow.
+A local simulation tool for auditing and understanding the CI matrix design before writing a single GitHub Actions workflow.

 The goal is to think rigorously about the dependency graph, cache behavior, and failure modes of a multi-backend CI matrix (CPU, MPI, CUDA) before committing to a design.